magepeopleteam/bus-ticket-booking-with-seat-reservation/readme.txt

 *Bug and some sorting issue fixed - 10 Oct 2018*

 = 1.1.7 =
-*Seat booking of a cancled seat issue fixed - 16 Oct 2018*
+*Seat booking of a canceled seat issue fixed - 16 Oct 2018*

 = 1.1.8 =